You are here

 "Our 17 regional library cooperatives led to shared catalogs and efficient interlibrary loans.
 The cooperatives are creating similar efficiencies related to e-books.
 Assistance for job search and job readiness is a high priority.
 The Department of Public Instruction, Wisconsin libraries and the Department of Workforce Development are collaborating to share job search and digital literacy training resources and cross-training staff.”

--- Kurt Kiefer, Assistant State Superintendent, Wisconsin Department of Public Instruction, Division for Libraries and Technology
+-- Kurt Kiefer, Assistant State Superintendent, Division for Libraries and Technology

 Search the Awarded Grants Database for additional details about awards in this state.

 View the IMLS funding by state report - Wisconsin (PDF 1.04 MB) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).

 Five-Year Plan Highlights

 Goal 1: Robust and equitable access to technology through statewide infrastructure, programs and consulting services.

 - Provide consultant services to assist libraries in using and coordinating technology.

 - Statewide Coding Initiative: Provide resources and tools to enable libraries to provide electronic content and increase learning opportunities for users.

 - Develop programs and projects that support member libraries in their use of technology.